piotr-szuberski/contrail-windows-docs/doc/developer_guide/HNS_error_bestiary.md

 ### Level [REDACTED] decontamination procedure

-All hope is lost; all we can do is hope that the contamination won't spread to other hosts.
+Everything is lost.
+All we can do wipe all devices and hope that the contamination won't spread to other hosts.

 > Warning: this might BSOD.